 Bruce Wendel, age 66, is a Class III director who has served as a member of our Board of Directors since June 2016.
-Mr. Wendel has been Chief Strategic Officer of Hepalink USA, the U.S. subsidiary of Shenzhen Hepalink Pharmaceutical Company until July 17, 2018.
+Mr. Wendel retired in July 2018 and, prior to retirement, was Chief Strategic Officer of Hepalink USA, the U.S. subsidiary of Shenzhen Hepalink Pharmaceutical Company from July 2012 to July 2018.
 Prior to this, Mr. Wendel served as Vice Chairman and Chief Executive Officer of Abraxis BioScience, LLC, from January 2010 to December 2010, where he oversaw the development and commercialization of Abraxane®.
 He also led the negotiations that culminated in the acquisition of Abraxis by Celgene in a deal valued at over \$2.9 billion.
 Prior to Abraxis, Mr. Wendel served in business and corporate development roles of increasing responsibility at American Pharmaceutical Partners, IVAX Corporation and Bristol-Myers Squibb.
 Mr. Wendel earned a juris doctorate degree from Georgetown University Law School, and a B.S. from Cornell University.
 The Board of Directors believes that Mr. Wendel's qualifications to sit on the Board include his experience building companies and bringing oncology drugs to the market, his oversight of the development and commercialization of Abraxane®, and his life sciences industry experience and knowledge.